vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

         - pointer to new fresh stack as required above.

 ---
-# IDT DPL
-- why do we also have DPL in each entry in the IDT if we already have it in GDT entries?
-    - the reason is to protect interrupt themselves.
-    - user code can't invoke page fault interrupt(INT 14).
-    - normally this DPL in IDT is set to zero, so user can't can't call the above interrupt 14.
-    - other interrupts like division by zero, async interrupts are done by hardware with Privilege level 0 so they still pass through.
+# IDTR register: maintained by hardware as part of CPU.
+- IDT Base address: staring address(base) of the IDT table.
+- IDT limit: the size of IDT table.
+    - used to check the boundary of interrupts.

 ---
 # IRQ
 - fist 32 interrupts are reserved by intel, for like page fault, division by 0 etc.
+    - interrupt 14 is always for the page fault.
 - next 16 are assigned to IO devices IRQs.
-    - IRQ0 is the 32nd interrupt and it's a timer interrupt.
+    - IRQ0 is the 32nd(0 indexed) interrupt and it's a timer interrupt.
 - and rest (208) are software configurable.
     - can be used for system calls.
+        - interrupt 0x40 issues as system call in Xv6.
+        - interrupt 0x80 issued as system call in linus
     - or setup for new device derivers.
 ---
 # IDTR register